sug4ndh/flipinstock/README.md

 ###Requirements

 Please ensure that you have zenity installed.
+Ubuntu & Fedora already have zenity & paplay preinstalled.

 If you are planning to use firefox, mplayer or chrome, please make sure that they are installed.